ivanseibel/cs50w-project1-wiki/README.md

 - [x] Search: allow user to search for an encyclopedia entry
 - [x] New Page: take user to create a new encyclopedia entry
 - [x] Edit Page: take user to edit an existing  entry file
-- [ ] Random Page: take user to a random encyclopedia entry :construction: :construction_worker: :construction:
+- [x] Random Page: take user to a random encyclopedia entry

 ## **TODO**